codeNilo93/Quiz-SPA/readme.md

 The original version was an MPA modified into an SPA with javascript.

-As more Javascript concepts are being teached during the Bootcamp, interest has grown to lean out the code of the app with proper functions.
+As more Javascript concepts are being teached during the Bootcamp, interest has grown to lean out the code of the app with proper functions.# Quiz-SPA